SantonyChoi/docs/docs/getting-started.md

 To create one, visit our <a href="https://developer.bitski.com" target="_blank">developer portal</a>, and click **New App**.

-Once your app is created it will be in a _Pending_ state.
-This means you can customize your app's settings, but you won't be able to actually use it until your app has been approved.

-During our beta we are manually reviewing all new apps, and approving them.
-When your app is approved we will contact you at the email listed on your account.
-If you have a special request or time sensitive issue, you can [contact us](mailto:support@bitski.com) and we will review your request.

 ## Configuring your client settings

 Once you have a client id, you'll need to configure the settings for your app.
 You can do this from the <a href="https://developer.bitski.com" target="_blank">developer portal</a>.